zonArt/openlp/documentation/manual/source/troubleshooting.rst

 ==================================================================================

 Currently OpenLP does not support PowerPoint Viewer 2010.
-PowerPoint 2010 should work correctly but there have been some issues whne it does not work.
+PowerPoint 2010 should work correctly but there have been some issues when it does not work.
 If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try PowerPoint 2003 or 2007 Viewer.
 Download the PowerPoint 2007 viewer for free here:
 `<http://www.microsoft.com/downloads/en/details.aspx?FamilyID=048dc840-14e1-467d-8dca-19d2a8fd7485&displaylang=en>`_.